 I remember feeling not a tad overwhelmed in planning my wedding.
-And, feeling wholly excited, rather than overwhelmed, about the new beginnings when moving to a new city or having to buy and sell real estate or any significant life-changing purchase for that matter.
+When moving to a new city or having to buy and sell real estate or any significant life-changing purchase for that matter, I felt wholly excited about new beginnings, rather than overwhelmed.
 Though admittedly, I felt stressed, I don’t recall feeling anxious or overwhelmed.

 Instead of reducing stress, I purposefully sought out stressful situations, like moving cities, changing careers, and undertaking higher education, including a Master’s and PhD in one of the ‘hard’ sciences.

 In some ways it was like a drug — the challenge and pleasure or ‘high’ associated with each achievement — and it made me thirst for more.
 Maybe it was me seeking approval among my peers or in society perhaps.
 In any case, such a stress response I suspect was driven by my ego.

-Then, there were the major life events — the deaths of my special and favorite people, including my mum and my dad and the passing of my fur friends — just some of the losses.
+Then, there were the major life events — the deaths of my special and favourite people, including my mum and my dad, and the passing of my furry friends — just some of the losses.

 Nevertheless, I dealt with these (or so I thought), just like I dealt with the relationship breakups that made me feel frazzled but not necessarily thinking about the overwhelming feeling.
 The worst thing that can happen with loss is to get stuck in denial.

 Frazzled I was, as a single mum (and an orphaned one at that) juggling parenthood, the household, a job, and study at the same time.
 Let’s face it, being a parent can be stressful when you’re trying to provide a sustainable future and, especially doing it on your own, and maneuvering the singles field.

 Then, there was my profession, where I juggled attaining higher education and taking on new roles during times of poorly managed organizational restructures that resulted in erratic changes and immense uncertainty in the workplace.
 This can be a common thing.

 Yep, you guessed it.
 All of the above combined with life struggles took its toll.